ogazboiz/sui-token-wizard/README.md

-# 🚀 Sui Token Creator
+# 🚀 Sui Token Wizard

 A comprehensive platform for creating, managing, and deploying tokens on the Sui blockchain with an intuitive interface and powerful management tools.